-The patellar ligament (also called the patella tendon) is a large strong ligament that runs from the top of the patella (kneecap) & runs down over the kneecap to insert into the tuberosity of the tibia (shin bone).
-The patella tendon is a continuation of the the quadriceps muscle.
-The quadriceps muscle consists of the vastus lateralis, vastus medialis, vastus rectus femoris.
+The patellar ligament (also called the patella tendon) is a large strong ligament that runs from the top of the patella (kneecap) & runs down over the kneecap to insert into the top of the shin bone.
+The patella tendon is a continuation of the the quadriceps (quad) muscle that runs along the front of the thigh.

 What is Osgood Schlatters?

 Osgood Schlatters is relatively common in teenagers who are very active in sports.
 It is most common during the Summer months in Ireland when the ground hardens & the load transferred to the knee tendons increase.
-This overuse syndrome causes inflammation of the insertion of the patellar tendon on the tibial tubercle.
+This overuse syndrome causes inflammation of the insertion of the patellar tendon on the top of the shin bone.
 It can cause a painful bump just below the knee.
-It is a traction apophysitis of the tibial tubercle resulting from repetitive microtrauma.

 Symptoms of Osgood Schlatters

 Osgood Schlatters normally presents as a painful lump under the knee cap of teenage boys.
 You may notice that the bone is more prominent than the less painful knee.
-The pain in the knee may appear after sport & dissipate while running in the early stages.
-As the condition progresses, pain may come on while running & eventually will last between training sessions & playing sport will become difficult.
+The pain in the knee may get worse after sport & ease when you start running.
+As the condition progresses, pain may come on while running & eventually will last between training sessions.
+At this stage, playing sport will become difficult.
 This is often where the young athlete begins to seek physiotherapy advice.

 Causes of Osgood Schlatters

 Osgood Schlatters is an overload of the patella tendon (patella ligament).
 The combination of overload & rapid growth of bone combines to overload the extending patella tendon.
 The patella tendon is under greatest pressure during jumping & sprinting activities & so it is most commonly seen in sports such as basketball & soccer.